The Tool Shed Blog

 The fact is, integrating data analytics methodologies into marketing research empowers businesses to predict consumer behavior, increase ROI, and improve decision-making.

-Exploratory Data Analysis and Market Research
+The Power of Exploratory Data Analysis in Market Research

 An Exploratory Data Analysis, or EDA, is an exhaustive look at existing data from current and historical surveys conducted by a company.
 EDA is beneficial because it examines patterns, trends, outliers, and unexpected results in existing survey data, and uses visual and quantitative methods to highlight the narrative that the data is telling.